oemof/tespy/doc/getting_started/tutorial_heat_pump.rst

 Parametrization
 +++++++++++++++

-For the two compressor we defined an isentropic efficency and for the offdesign calculation the "manual" mode, as we do not want to use the characteristic maps in this tutorial.
+For the two compressor we defined an isentropic efficency and for the offdesign calculation a generic characteristic line for the isentropic efficiency will be applied.
 The first compressor has a fixed pressure ratio, the seconds compressor pressure ratio will result from the required pressure at the condenser.
 The heat exchanger comes with pressure ratios on both sides.
 The parametrization of all other components remains identical.

 .. code-block:: python

-	cp1.set_attr(eta_s=0.8, mode='man')
+	cp1.set_attr(eta_s=0.8, design=['eta_s'], offdesign=['eta_s_char'])
-	cp2.set_attr(eta_s=0.8, pr=5, mode='man')
+	cp2.set_attr(eta_s=0.8, pr=5, design=['eta_s'], offdesign=['eta_s_char'])
 	he.set_attr(pr1=0.99, pr2=0.98)